 Living with someone we love, with all the joys and challenges, is one of the best ways to grow spiritually.
-But real awakening only happens, says renowned psychologist John Welwood, in the charnel ground where we acknowledge and work with our wounds, fears, and illusions.
-As seen inside the September 2017 Lion’s Roar magazine.
+But real awakening only happens, says the late renowned psychologist John Welwood, in the charnel ground where we acknowledge and work with our wounds, fears, and illusions.

 While most people would like to have healthy, satisfying relationships in their lives, the truth is that everyone has a hard time with intimate partnerships.
 The poet Rilke understood just how challenging they could be when he penned his classic statement, “For one person to love another, this is the most difficult of all our tasks.”